 As spring starts in earnest you will start to see large, fluffy bees bombing around your gardens.
 You might hear them first as they resemble low flying helicopters as they navigate their way around foraging for food and surveying for a suitable nest site.

 Keep a look out and see if you can identify them.
 The great thing about Queen bumblebees is that they are the easier caste to identify.
 Have a good look at their bottoms.
-The white tailed bumblebee unsurprisingly has a white bum.
+The white-tailed bumblebee (Bombus lucorum agg) unsurprisingly has a white bum.

-The White-tailed bumblebee, like the Buff-tailed are also early
+The White-tailed bumblebee, like the Buff-tailed (Bombus terrestris) are also early

 emerging, large bees.
 With white tails and more lemony yellow bands on the thorax, it is another common garden bumblebee and one that you will find feeding on your garden plants.